cyborginc/cyborgdb-go/README.md

 The **CyborgDB Go SDK** provides a comprehensive client library for interacting with [CyborgDB](https://www.cyborg.co), the first Confidential Vector Database.
 This SDK enables you to perform encrypted vector operations including ingestion, search, and retrieval while maintaining end-to-end encryption of your vector embeddings.
 Built with Go's strong typing system, it offers excellent performance and seamless integration into Go applications and microservices.

-This SDK provides an interface to `cyborgdb-service` which you will need to separately install and run in order to use the SDK.
+This SDK provides an interface to [`cyborgdb-service`](https://pypi.org/project/cyborgdb-service/) which you will need to separately install and run in order to use the SDK.
 For more info, please see our [docs](https://docs.cyborg.co)

-**Why CyborgDB?**

-Vector Search powers critical AI applications like RAG systems, recommendation engines, and semantic search.
-The CyborgDB Go SDK brings confidential computing to your Go applications and services, ensuring vector embeddings remain encrypted throughout their entire lifecycle while providing fast, accurate search capabilities.

-**Key Features**
+## Key Features

 * **End-to-End Encryption**: All vector operations maintain encryption with client-side keys
 * **Full Go Type Safety**: Complete type definitions and compile-time safety